riganti/dotvvm-docs/GUIDE.md

-# DotVVM Documentation Guide
+# DotVVM documentation guide

-Hello and welcome to the DotVVM Documentation Guide.
+Hello and welcome to the DotVVM documentation guide.
 This document describes the conventions we strive to follow when writing documentation for DotVVM.
 Since they are still a work-in-progress, some section may be incomplete.

 As with any set of conventions, consistency is more important than individual preference.
 In DotVVM docs, we stick to